 The official AdSense Plugin, written by Google.
-Supported products include AdSense and Webmaster Tools.
-Previously Google Publisher Plugin.
+Provides support for AdSense as well as Webmaster Tools.

 The pro is: it's nearly fully automated for you.